 I updated the Schedule page to reflect the latest changes, which include weekdays Monday/Tuesday and Wednesday/Thursday.

 The Explore series continues this weekend.

 This week gave us two new presidential candidates, thus The Onion provides their profiles: former Gov. Martin O’Malley (D-MD) and Sen. Lindsey Graham (R-SC).
 Former governor and senator Lincoln Chafee (D-RI) and Gov. Rick Perry (R-TX) also declared, but no profile yet.
 Gov. Jeb Bush (R-FL) will announce on June 15th.

 On This Week’s Headlines from The Onion

-Let’s celebrate going into a weekend with a song from my youth.
-Warning: the ending is a bit monotonous.
+To to send you into the weekend, a toast to June being Accordion Month – not with a polka, but actually a good version of a Lady Gaga hit for the ballroom floor.
+Which ballroom dance can you picture?
 Have a safe weekend and in the words of Garrison Keillor, Be well, do good work, and keep in touch.